-- Provides protection for employees who report a violation or suspected violation of a State or Federal law, rule, or regulation to a public body; unless the employee knows the report is false. - Employers may not discharge, threaten, or otherwise discriminate against an employee regarding the employee's compensations, terms, conditions, location, or privileges of employment.
+- Michigan also provides protection for employees who report a violation or suspected violation of a State or Federal law, rule, or regulation to a public body; unless the employee knows the report is false. - Employers may not discharge, threaten, or otherwise discriminate against an employee regarding the employee's compensations, terms, conditions, location, or privileges of employment.